mikesparr/typescript-postgres-auth-example/README.md

  * NOTE: the Docker database must be running (see Step 5 above)
  * SEE: `__tests__` folders in application for test source code

+# Extending
+Every DAO method should `emit` an event in an activity stream format as shown.
+For max flexibility, like to disable writes and make the architecture CQRS, you can create a new handler in `src/config/events.ts`.

 # User stories (demonstrated by test data and features)
 ## Check test data
 See the `/config/data.test.ts` file to see how permissions, roles, and users were added to the database